 Justice Elizabeth M. Welch joined the Michigan Supreme Court on January 1, 2021.
 Prior to joining the Supreme Court, she counseled nonprofit organizations, businesses, and individuals on labor/employment law matters and represented her clients in arbitrations, administrative agency matters, and litigation.
 Justice Welch also handled abuse/neglect matters (pro bono), worked as counsel to a criminal defense law practice, counseled nonprofit organizations on board governance, and served as local counsel for municipal clients on litigation related to the opioid epidemic.
 Justice Welch is a trained mediator and volunteered for many years with the West Michigan Dispute Resolution Center.

 Justice Welch received her law degree from Ohio State University, where she served as Research Editor of the Law Journal and graduated from Penn State University with honors magna cum laude in 1992.
-After law school, she practiced labor/employment law at large law firms located in Louisville, KY and Grand Rapids, MI prior to starting her own law practice.
+After law school, she practiced labor/employment law at large law firms located in Louisville, Kentucky, and Grand Rapids, Michigan, prior to starting her own law practice.
 She also published many articles in academic and industry publications, including serving as a Chapter Editor for The Developing Labor Law treatise.

 Justice Welch served as a Trustee for the Grand Rapids Bar Association and is a past board member for the Women Lawyers Association of Michigan – Western Region (where she also served as President).

 Justice Welch is currently Vice President of the Steelcase Foundation and a Trustee of the Grand Valley University Foundation (where she serves on the nominating committee).
 She has served on the boards of numerous nonprofit organizations.